This post may contain affiliate links. Read my full disclosure policy.

 Velvety smooth and dreamy delicious, this Pumpkin Butter is Autumn in a jar.
 Ready in about 30 minutes.
 Spread on toast, sourdough biscuits, waffles or swirl into oatmeal and yogurt.
 You will find many reasons to eat this luscious jam-like spread!
-Vegan.
+Vegan and gluten-free.

 Don’t be satisfied with stories, how things have gone with others.
 Unfold your own myth.Rumi